quantify-os/quantify-core/docs/tutorials/Tutorial 4. Plot monitor.rst

     plotmon.main_QtPlot

+When we have 2D plots only the first dataset from `plotmon.tuids` or `plotmon.tuids_extra` will be plotted in the secondary window, in that order of priority.

 .. jupyter-execute::

-    # When we have 2D plots only the first dataset from plotmon.tuids or plotmon.tuids_extra
+    # When we have 2D plots only the first dataset from plotmon.tuids or plotmon.tuids_extra, in that order of priority.
     # will be plotted in the secondary window

     MC.settables([source.amp_0, source.amp_1])